Fxztam/DemoNorthwind4Oracle/README.md

 # DemoNorthwind4Oracle
-Northwind database contains characters from European alphabets
+Northwind demo database contains characters from European alphabets:
+- reduced version at the moment
+  (there are other versions for MySQL, MS SQLserver, Access, PostGres, sqlite ..)
+- using for front-end applications with full stacks tests e.g. Oracle Forms.